abneroliveiradev/firecrud/readme.md

 ## Firecrud CLI

-A CLI for creating CRUD using Nextjs + Tailwind + Shadcn + Prisma.
+A CLI to generate CRUD using Nextjs + Tailwind + ShadcnUI from a Prisma schema.

 ## Author